Hichent History, Family Crest & Coats of Arms

+Hichent is an ancient Anglo-Saxon surname that came from the baptismal name Richard.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Hichent family

 Important Dates for the Hichent family

 This web page shows only a small excerpt of our Hichent research.
-Another 151 words (11 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Hichent History in all our PDF Extended History products and printed products wherever possible.
+Another 75 words (5 lines of text) covering the years 1321, 1279, 1332, 1665, 1675 and 1727 are included under the topic Early Hichent History in all our PDF Extended History products and printed products wherever possible.

 Hichent Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hichent has been recorded under many different variations, including Hitchins, Hitchen, Hitchens, Hitchin, Hitchings, Hitchins, Hitching and many more.

 Early Notables of the Hichent family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Hichent Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Hichent Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hichent family

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hichent or a variant listed above: John Hitchens settled in Virginia in 1654; Arthur Hitchens settled in Maine in 1616 four years before the "Mayflower"; Margaret and Anne Hitchens settled in Barbados in 1663.